fatso83/razor-cli/README.md

 ## Known issues
 - Very little error handling
 - Very little help using the cli
+- Mono runtime needed issues, even though you have a working .NET runtime on Windows.
+See [issue #2]((https://github.com/fatso83/razor-cli/issues/2)).
 - [No way to use libraries in the templates (#1)](https://github.com/fatso83/razor-cli/issues/1)